 Fire cleanses, purifies, and refines.
 The bad elements are burned off, and the pure elements remain, as is demonstrated here:

 Ezekiel 22:19-22 prophesying the destruction of Jerusalem:

 “19 Therefore thus saith the Lord God; Because ye are all become dross, behold, therefore I will gather you into the midst of Jerusalem.
 20 As they gather silver, and brass, and iron, and lead, and tin, into the midst of the furnace, to blow the fire upon it, to melt it; so will I gather you in mine anger and in my fury, and I will leave you there, and melt you.
 21 Yea, I will gather you, and blow upon you in the fire of my wrath, and ye shall be melted in the midst thereof.
 22 As silver is melted in the midst of the furnace, so shall ye be melted in the midst thereof; and ye shall know that I the Lord have poured out my fury upon you.”

-This was the prophesy of the judgment of Israel which was fulfilled at the destruction of Jerusalem in A.D.
+This was the prophesy of the judgment of Judea and Jerusalem which was fulfilled at the destruction of Jerusalem in A.D.
 70.

 Other figurative, judgment language in the New Testament:

 Matt 24:29-30, “Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.”